With 1.24.0 coming soon, it’s time to talk about timelines and features for

 Foreman default deployment to Puma with an Apache reverse proxy RFC2.1

-- Katello with Pulp 3 support for File and Docker content types Roadmap - at risk
+- Katello with Pulp 3 support for File and Docker content types Roadmap - done

 - Drop support for Ubuntu Xenial - done

 - Drop support for Debian Stretch - done